jadonscombs/jadonscombs/README.md

 ### Hi there 👋
 I'm Jadon, passionate about information technology and focused on all things cybersecurity.

-I love new challenges, continuous learning, and currently enjoy many aspects of cyber defense, forensics, and analytical work.
+When I'm not working, I love taking on new challenges, continuous learning, and currently enjoy many aspects of cyber defense, forensics, and analytical work.

 ### (S)kills/(F)amiliarities 🛠
 - **Programming**: Python (s)(3+ years), MySQL (f), SQLite (f)